hfukada/fukadaus/_posts/2018-07-15-aac-miso-soup.md

 tags: [miso, soup, cooking]
 comments: false
 ---
-Miso soup is probably one of the more iconic of Japanese dishes.
-It is served as a side dish to many meals and is a staple of Japanese cuisine.
+Miso soup is one of the more iconic Japanese dishes.
+It is served as a side dish with many meals and is a staple of Japanese cuisine.
 It has a strong flavor and is best paired with other strong flavors like savory-meat centric dishes.
 The basis of the recipe is straight forward and has lots of room for flexibility.

 ## Ingredients for Base
-- Miso Paste: about 75-80g
+- Miso Paste: about 75-80g ( This recipe uses white miso, but any paste will work )
 - Dashi Stock: 1 tsp
 - Water: 1L
 - Green Onions: 1 Stick